tijszwinkels/qwen2.5-coder-cline-ansible/README.md

 - `setup_ollama.yml`: Ansible playbook to set up Ollama, create a new model, and start an SSH tunnel.
 - `qwen2.5-coder-cline.modelfile`: Model file used for creating the new model.
 - `start_tunnel.sh`: Script to establish the SSH tunnel.

+## Credits

+Got a .modelfile that works well from the https://ollama.com/hhao/qwen2.5-coder-tools model.
+Had to adjust this because this ollama model does not come in the larger 32b-fp16 variation.